Accompanied driving

 • the original version of the learner's certificate.

 Candidates may change driving schools at any time during the learning period.
-To make the change, candidates simply have to report with the learner's certificate to another driving school of their choice.
-The school will then forward the application to the Driving Licence Office of the SNCA, which will record the change and produce a new learner's certificate for the new driving school.
+All they need to do is present their learner's certificate at another driving school.
+This school will inform the Driving Licence Office of the SNCA, which will produce a new learner's certificate for the new driving school.
 This change will have no impact on theoretical or practical tests.

 Theoretical learning and test

-The theoretical topics regarding the rules of the road are included in the Highway Code, published by Sécurité Routière a.s.b.l. (available at booksellers).
+The theoretical topics regarding in particular the rules of the road are included in the Highway Code, published by Sécurité Routière a.s.b.l. (available at bookstores).

 Theoretical learning is tested by a computerised test.
-It is necessary to make an appointment in order to take the theory test (French, Pdf, 1.22 Mb).
-Candidates must arrive with a valid identity document and their learner's certificate.
+It is necessary to make an appointment in order to take the theory test.
+When taking the test, you must present your valid ID card and learner's certificate.

 The theory test may: